GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### Supporting evidence

-The supporting evidence section allows you to attach up to five structured **links** or **files** that should be published alongside the indicator data, that provide evidence for the given assessment, and that can be checked by reviewers, This might include:
+The supporting evidence section allows you to attach up to five structured **links** or **files** that should be published alongside the indicator data, that provide evidence for the given assessment, and that can be checked by reviewers.
+This might include:

 *   Links to laws, policies, strategies, or laws for a governance indicator